Skip to main menu Skip to main content Skip to footer

 How it dry eye syndrome treated?

-The major causes of dry eye syndrome are insufficient tear production or poor-quality tears.
-Dry eye syndrome may occur whenever the lacrimal glands, meibomian glands, or goblet cells become unbalanced because of hormonal changes, computer use, medical conditions like diabetes, and specific prescription medications.
-During your appointment, one of our Lake Worth, FL, ophthalmologist team members will perform a comprehensive eye exam to review the structures of your eye, discuss your medical history, and develop a treatment plan.
-Your treatment strategy may include:
+Dry eye syndrome typically develops when the eyes do not make enough tears or when the tears evaporate too quickly due to poor quality.
+Dry eye syndrome can occur when the lacrimal glands, meibomian glands, or goblet cells are disrupted by factors such as hormonal changes, prolonged computer use, medical conditions like diabetes, or certain prescription medications.
+During your visit, a member of our Lake Worth, FL ophthalmologist team will perform a comprehensive eye exam to evaluate your eye health, review your medical history, and create a personalized dry eye treatment plan.
+Your recommended care may include:

 Dry Eye Syndrome FAQ